Are you not losing weight while breastfeeding? Here's why.

 Although we don’t recommend strictly counting calories (as it can be stressful and exhausting), we understand that some people benefit from a guideline, particularly if you're having trouble losing weight.

 The number of calories required in a day differs from person to person.
 There is no one size fits all.
-Obviously a 100kg mum has different energy requirements to a 60kg mum.
+Obviously a 100kg mum has different calorie requirements to a 60kg mum.
 And if you're breastfeeding you need additional calories to support your milk supply.

 Your individual requirements are based on your age, weight, height, whether you are partially or exclusively breastfeeding and your activity level.